 - Transfer assets that are in the deceased individual’s name to appropriate beneficiaries.

 - Disburse remaining assets after all bills and taxes have been paid.

 Clear Explanations and Practical Advice

-If you are involved in probate-related to the estate of your loved one, our attorneys can help bring clarity to the situation.
-We will sit down with you and explain your options in plain and simple terms.
-And we will offer sound and practical legal advice so you can make an informed decision.
+If you are involved in probate that is related to the estate of your loved one, our attorneys can help bring clarity to the situation.
+We will sit down with you and explain your options in plain and simple terms, and we will offer sound and practical legal advice so you can make an informed decision.
 If necessary, we can facilitate a dialog among the parties and help you to agree on a resolution.
 Ultimately, you are in the best position to decide how to manage your loved one’s estate.
 Our attorneys are trusted advisors who will make sure you have all of the information you need to proceed with confidence.